tensorflow/tensorflow/tensorflow/g3doc/how_tos/summaries_and_tensorboard/index.md

 [`histogram_summary`](../../api_docs/python/train.md#histogram_summary) ops to
 the gradient outputs and to the variable that holds your weights, respectively.

-For details on all of the summary operations avaiable, check out the docs on [summary operations] (../../api_docs/python/train.md#summary-operations).
+For details on all of the summary operations available, check out the docs on [summary operations] (../../api_docs/python/train.md#summary-operations).